 We Need Memorial Day – Remembering To Remember

 As humans we need Memorial Day.
-We need it because it is our nature to forget, to take things for granted, to think it is something in the past that doesn’t really have anything to do with us now.
+We need it because it is our nature to forget, to take things for granted, and to think the past doesn’t really have anything to do with in the present.

 God Knows We Forget

 As soon as the Israelites arrived at Mt.
-Sinai, before they had a land of their own, God gave them a constitution.
+Sinai, long before they had their own land, God gave them a constitution.
 The Mosaic Law.
 In the law, holy days were established throughout the year, New Moons for each month, Sabbaths for each week.
 All to help the people remember to keep God at the forefront of their lives.

 Passover – Remembering To Remember